OCB7D2D/OcbClaimAutoRepair/README.md

-# OCB Claim Auto Repair Mod - 7 Days to Die (A21) Addon
+# OCB Claim Auto Repair Mod - 7 Days to Die (V1.0 exp) Addon

 A new block that will automatically repair damaged blocks within your claim.
 Introduces a new block that is based on a storage chest.
 You need to put in